YuqiWu04/CP3407_GroupProject/iteration_1.md

   6.1 Create the quiz page 9 days
 7. Practical Guidance 5 days Priority: Medium
   7.1 Grabbing information from the database 5days
 8. Preparing Task: Create a prototype using figma for this web app

 ## In progress:
 * Task-2 (developer name or initials), date started
 * Preparing Task:Create a prototype using figma for this web app(Yuqi Wu, Yichuan Zhang) date started: 04-06-2025   Update and confirm prorotype v1 date started: 06-15-2025
+* Task 3.1 Image recognition to determine right and wrong date started: 21-06-2025
+* Task 4.1 AR achieves visualization 21-06-2025
+* Task 5.1 Call the segmentation model provided by Mr.Steve Kerrison and detect plate through mediapipe. date started: 22-06-2025

 ## Completed:
 * Task-3 (developer name or initials), date completed
 * Preparing Task 06-15-2025
+* Task 5.1 Call the segmentation model provided by Mr.Steve Kerrison and detect plate through mediapipe. date started: 24-06-2025

 ### Burn Down for iteration-1 (see chapter 4):
 Update this at least once per week